Adroiti/docs-for-code-review-tools/Cppcheck/negativeMemoryAllocationSize.md

 ## Description

-Memory allocation size is negative.Negative allocation size has no specified behaviour.
+Memory allocation size is negative.
+Negative allocation size has no specified behaviour.

 ## Further Reading